kubernetes/enhancements/keps/sig-scheduling/5927-distributed-tracing-in-kube-scheduler/README.md

 * `scheduler_pending_pods`: If Pods start accumulating unexpectedly.
 * Process CPU and memory usage of the kube-scheduler process.

+Additionally, the OTel-Go SDK has [experimental internal metrics](https://github.com/open-telemetry/opentelemetry-go/issues/2547) for the trace SDK.
+Once those stabilize, they can be surfaced via the Prometheus exporter on the scheduler's metrics endpoint, providing answers to questions like: how many spans are being sampled, how many are in the export queue, how many were dropped due to queue overflow, and how long export is taking.
+This would significantly reduce the need for custom metrics like `scheduler_tracing_spans_exported_total`.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?

 Will be tested during alpha.
 The feature is stateless, so upgrade/downgrade/upgrade cycles should be straightforward.